 from “Believing in God Should Focus on Reality, Not Religious Rituals” in The Word Appears in the Flesh

 Most people place special emphasis on behavior in their belief in God, as a result of which there are changes occurring in their behavior.
 After believing in God, they stop contending with others, they stop fighting with people and insulting them, they stop smoking and drinking, they do not steal any public property—whether it be but a nail or a plank of wood—and they even go so far as to not take it to the courts when they suffer losses or are wronged.
 Without doubt, some changes do occur in their behavior.
 Because, after believing in God, accepting the true way makes them feel especially good, and because they have also tasted the grace of the work of the Holy Spirit, they are particularly fervent, and there is even nothing that they cannot forsake or do.
-Yet in the end—after having believed for three, five, ten, or thirty years—because there has been no change in their life disposition, they slide back into old ways, their arrogance and haughtiness grows, and they begin to fight for power and profit, they covet the money of the church, they do anything that serves their interests, they crave status and pleasures, they become parasites of the house of God.
+Yet after having believed for three, five, ten, or thirty years—because there has been no change in their life disposition, in the end they slide back into old ways, their arrogance and haughtiness grows, and they begin to fight for power and profit, they covet the money of the church, they do anything that serves their interests, they crave status and pleasures, and they become parasites of the house of God.
 Most of the leaders, in particular, are abandoned.
 And what do these facts prove?
 Changes in nothing more than behavior are unsustainable.
 If there is no alteration in people’s life disposition, then sooner or later their wicked side will show itself.

 from “The Difference Between External Changes and Changes in Disposition” in Records of Christ’s Talks